-Resupply Reduction — Rations
+Resupply Reduction — Power

 The Engineering and Logistics category encompasses a diverse range of topics, ranging from combat engineering to bridging, and pallets to container handling.